QCB-Collaboratory/Python-Hackathon-Fall2017/Readme.md

 3. [**Automating a pipeline for image processing.**](./Materials_Resources/Problem-3/Readme.md) Using a single-molecule Fluorescence-in-Situ-Hybridization dataset, we will explore how to automate a simple pipeline for image processing in Python using parallel techniques.

-4. [**Web crawler to find signal peptides.**](./Materials_Resources/Problem-4/Readme.md) Let's construct a web crawler that automatically submits to the [SignalP 4.1 Server](http://www.cbs.dtu.dk/services/SignalP/), which predicts the presence and location of signal peptide cleavage sites in aminoacid sequences.
+4. [**Automated submission of analyses to online servers.**](./Materials_Resources/Problem-4/Readme.md) Let's construct a Python script that automatically submits fasta files to the [SignalP 4.1 Server](http://www.cbs.dtu.dk/services/SignalP/), which predicts the presence and location of signal peptide cleavage sites in aminoacid sequences.
+Scripts that are able to navigate through web pages are called "web crawlers" and are very useful for many applications!

 5. [**Recording fluorescence using camera and arduino.**](./Materials_Resources/Problem-5/Readme.md) Let's design and set up a small system to simultaneously control an LED array and a camera to record a fluorescence tracer such as fluorescein.